Sneak in Stats When Walking Briskly for Calorie Burn

 Dear Fun and Fit: Just listened to your radio show mentioning walking caloric burn at about 300 per 30 minutes at 150 lb weight.
 I’m curious on the source for that.
 I’ve tended to quote the legacy research to my customers of 100 Kcal per mile at a minimum of 4 mph walking pace.
 That calc would obviously give us 200 Kcal.
 I realize we are dealing with statistics here rather than VO2 measurements, but a 50% difference is profound.
 I certainly don’t get as much reading done on this subject as you do, hence my interest in this update.

 Kim Santa Barbara, CA

-Alexandra: We are (put happy adjective of choice here) that you listen to our radio show, and even more excited to learn that you pay attention!
+Alexandra: We are (put happy adjective of choice here) that you listened to our radio show, and even more excited to learn that you paid attention!
 Darn girl, you even took notes!
 For those of you who have not yet come to the light (What is wrong with you?
-Our radio show is FINE), the comment Kim is referring to from our radio show (Fun and Fit on Women’s Radio) is: “A 150 pound woman will burn more than 300 calories in 30 minutes of brisk cardio activity.”
+Our radio show was FINE), the comment Kim is referring to from our former radio show (Fun and Fit on Women’s Radio) is: “A 150 pound woman will burn more than 300 calories in 30 minutes of brisk cardio activity.”